Is it possible to achieve long-term menstrual migraine relief and achieve your desired weight?

 90% of women gain weight between the ages of 35-55.
 The average weight gain is about 15-20 pounds, with a disproportionate amount of this weight being an increase in body fat.

 What is unfair about this, is the fact that much of this weight gain and/or body fat increase, can occur without, increasing caloric intake.
 This is different than the weight you gain because you eat too much of the wrong foods and don’t exercise enough.
-It’s the stubborn, difficult weight gain or increases in body fat percentage (without weight gain) that occur in middle-aged and beyond women.
+It’s the stubborn, difficult weight gain or increases in body fat percentage (without weight gain) that occur in women, middle-aged, and beyond.

 Why does this phenomenon occur in so many women in this age range, and what can you do to prevent or reduce the good chance this may happen to you?